 Much of the guesswork associated with developing an email campaign can be eliminated when you work with a trustworthy healthcare marketing partner who makes it their mission to maintain superior email lists.

 There are plenty of healthcare marketing companies that compile lists, but in order to deliver a successful campaign to the right HCPs and pharmacies, you need to be sure you find a company that provides a greater level of support.

 Segmentation refers to how the list is broken down by specific categories and traits.
 Having access to large, double opt-in email lists is all well and good, but not every healthcare professional is going to be interested in the same communications.

 For example: A physical therapist will not be interested in a prescription medication meant to help fight migraines; an ophthalmologist does not want to read about cutting-edge equipment for physical therapy offices serving people with knee injuries.

-This means that you want your lists to be well-segmented so you know you’re sending the right message to the right people.
+This means that you want your lists to be well segmented, so you know you’re sending the right message to the right people.
 Doing this effectively is a matter of identifying how much information is provided about each contact on the list.
-If a list simply includes names and email addresses without any other indication that they represent the audience you are trying to reach, it's likely that it is not high-quality.
+If a list simply includes names and email addresses without any other indication that they represent the audience you are trying to reach, it's likely it is not high quality.

 Looking for tips on crafting the strongest emails for your marketing campaigns?
 Download our free “Email Guidelines and Best Practice Suggestions” ebook.

 PDQ Specializes in Maximizing High-Quality, Curated HCP Mailing Lists

 So, where can you find doctor email lists?